This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in Singapore.

 Security for costs is will usually be ordered upon application by the defendant if the plaintiff is resident outside of Singapore.

 Has the COVID-19 pandemic caused any changes (temporary or permanent) to the protection or enforcement of intellectual property?
 For example, changes to deadlines, filing or evidence requirements or court processes.

-There were also some key procedural changes which may see a more lasting effect: selected hearings and pre-trial conferences were allowed to be held over tele- or video-conference.
-Apart from that, no substantive changes have been introduced to evidence requirements as yet.
+Some key procedural changes have had a more lasting effect: selected hearings and pre-trial conferences are now held over tele- or video-conference, and electronic service of documents in IPOS proceedings are now often accepted by parties.
+Apart from that, no substantive changes have been introduced to evidence requirements.